Frequently Asked Questions

 How does BCPSLS affect me as a healthcare worker?

-The BCPSLS event is immediately available to the appropriate supervisor for investigation.
-Automatic email notification to senior leaders and risk managers may also happen.
+The BCPSLS event is immediately available to the appropriate supervisor for review.
+Automatic email notifications to senior leaders and risk managers may also be sent.
 Follow-up activities depend on the type of event that has occurred – the degree of harm to the patient, the potential for risk to other patients, health authority policies, and other factors.
-It’s important that your supervisor lets you know about follow-up done or actions taken in response to your report.
-Sometimes this will be on a one-to-one basis and other times feedback can be given at meetings, through newsletters or other group communications.
-Additionally, BCPSLS gives your supervisor the ability to conduct trend analyses and produce reports that can be shared with staff during safety huddles, ward meetings or staff meetings as a means of “closing the loop”.
+It’s important that your supervisor lets you know about follow-up and/or actions taken in response to your report.
+Sometimes this will be on a one-to-one basis and other times feedback will be given at meetings, through newsletters, or other group communications.
+Additionally, BCPSLS gives your supervisor the ability to conduct trend analyses and produce reports that can be shared with staff during safety huddles or unit/team meetings as a means of “closing the loop”.

 How are my BCPSLS reports used?

-When you submit a report it begins the follow-up process and allows events to be investigated and properly addressed.
+When you submit a report it initiates the follow-up process and allows events to be reviewed and properly addressed.
 Your reports also help build a picture of the number and types of events occurring in your area and contribute to the larger view of patient safety in the province.

 Who has access to the BCPSLS database?